baetis-ma/motortest/index.md

   209.139167     1675    101.49    99.9    11.1   0
   215.290148     1700    117.75   111.0    11.1   0
 ```
+## Setting up
 ##### Another earlier repository https://baetis-ma.github.io/esp32-idf-website/ goes through setting up another very similar project with out the javascript.
 It describes a lot of the isoftware setup and function of a project similar enough to this project do not get repeated here.
+##### I am hoping to get some quality characterization data from the 30A esc-A2212/13T 10000KV motors-1045 propellers system in the hopes of writting a simulation program for my drone, but we'll see how that goes.